 “I’m Making The Moon Accessible To The World”

-We interviewed John Thornton, CEO of Astrobotic in Pittsburgh, Pennsylvania.
-John shares his story, and talks about the literal business of taking moon shots.
+Meet John Thornton, CEO of Astrobotic in Pittsburgh, Pennsylvania.
+John shares his story, how he came to run a space robotics company, and the literal business of taking a moon shot.

 John Thornton: Sending Cargo To The Moon